czhangy/czhangy/README.md

 ## 👋 Hi there, I'm Charles Zhang
 I'm a Computer Science major graduating this upcoming spring from UCLA.
-In the fall, I'll be working as an SDE with Amazon in San Diego. f you're interested in learning more about me, feel free to check out my [personal site](https://czhangy.io).
+In the fall, I'll be working as an SDE with Amazon in San Diego.
+If you're interested in learning more about me, feel free to check out my [personal site](https://czhangy.io).

 ### 🙋🏻‍♂️ Reach out to me!
 [<img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" />](https://www.instagram.com/c.zhangg/)